“What is coming is better than what is gone.” — Arabic Proverb

 Here’s an example of a vision memo I wrote to try and paint the vision and idea of business evangelism at Microsoft as a way to accelerate and de-risk Digital Transformation.

 Well, it’s really focused on the idea of building the business innovation capability at Microsoft.

-I can’t say it’s an exemplar, I can’t say it’s perfect, I can’t even say it’s great.
+I can’t say it’s an exemplar vision memo, I can’t say it’s perfect, I can’t even say it’s great.

-There’s a magic that happens when you write an idea down as if you were talking a friend through what the idea is supposed to be.
+There’s a magic that happens when you write an idea down as a vision memo as if you were talking a friend through what the idea is supposed to be.